Serving His Children: Lawsuits

 The second mother named in the lawsuit, Annet Kakai, said that she was advised, by a woman named Futama, to take her year-old son to a facility for feeding.
 Before doing so, Kakai was informed that he had tuberculosis.
 Upon arriving at the facility, a woman—later identified as Bach—collected him, in an hour dismissed them and said to come back the next day.
 When they returned, SHC staff drove them to a state-run medical center.
 They were discharged two days later without any further instructions or medication for her son.
 SHC staff compensated Kakai with USh.2,000/= (less than $1).
 Her son soon became ill and died three days later.
 Kakai believed that SHC were responsible for his death.
 Bach responded by saying that there was no one named Futama who worked for the nonprofit and no records showed him being admitted to SHC.
 Both mothers supported the claim that Bach was often seen in medical clothing, with a stethoscope.

 In July 2020, the lawsuit reached an out-of-court settlement; $9,500 to each of the mothers and SHC being deemed not responsible for either child's death.
 Bach has stated her belief that the lawsuit was the result of personal "vendetta" by former employees and members of the community who disliked her.

 Advocacy group No White Saviors have said that they seek to file cases against SHC.
 In January 2021, four Ugandan families sued SHC for the deaths of three children; No White Saviors had raised $16,000 to pay legal fees for the families.

 Media response

 After the initial lawsuit was filed, the story was reported by international media; NPR, The Guardian, NBC News, "Good Morning America," ABC News and Atlanta Black Star all ran stories.
 Bach issued a response on the Fox News Network.
 Local newspapers in Virginia reported that Bach was accused of actions "leading to the deaths of hundreds of children."
 Journalists from Ireland, the Netherlands, Germany and Australia were all present in the courtroom.
 In 2020, a podcast produced by iHeartRadio investigated the story, including interviews with both Bach and Ugandan healthcare workers.

+In 2023, a documentary series Savior Complex revolving around the story, featuring Bach, premiered on September 26, 2023, on HBO.